-On what this trip regards, since we were two, the options were totally opened, between B&Bs and hostels, and initially, due to our lack of experience searching for a place to crash for more than one person, we ended up not finding the best options.
-But everything can be learnt.
+On what this trip regards, since we were two, the options were totally opened, for both B&Bs and hostels in Scotland, and initially, due to our lack of experience searching for a place to crash for more than one person, we ended up not finding the best options.
+But everything is a lesson.

-Tip: If you are a group of two or more people, search for just one person.
+Tip: If you are a group of two or more people, search for accommodation for just one person.
 We couldn’t find hostels because we were searching for “2 people in 1 bedroom”, and booking.com assumed that we were looking for a private bedroom.
 When we tried to search for just one, we found exactly what we were looking for.
 Just remember, that the number of free bedrooms might not be enough for all, there is always a chance that your group is one person too many…

-This B&B has a tiny disadvantage for not being in the city center, but it isn’t far either, about 25 minutes walking to the historical zone.
-However, there is also a bus stop right in front of the B&B, and without having to change buses, you get right to the center.
+This B&B in Edinburgh has a tiny disadvantage, for not being in the city center, but it isn’t far either, only a 25 minutes walking distance to the historical zone.
+Besides, there is also a bus stop right in front of the B&B, and without even having to change buses, you get right to the center.

-The B&B is really cozy, with a rustic or old style, the breakfast wasn’t included in the price, but we had it anyway and it was a great way to start our long day!
+The accommodation is really cozy, with a rustic or old style, the breakfast wasn’t included in the price, but we had it anyway and it was a great way to start our long day!

 We noticed that we had more options looking for a bed for just one person while searching for this hostel, looking for just one person we saw way more options than looking for two.
 Something we also found odd is that this hostel doesn’t have mixed dorms, Men and women apart!

 One of the pros regarding this hostel is the free parking, they are not located in the city center, but it isn’t far either.
 The hostel is clean, and it seems that they are part of a network of hostels in Scotland, with a very visible map that you can easily see where you can find the next place to stay.
-For someone who is on a road trip like we were, that was a great tool, that we used for Isle of Skye.
+For someone who is on a road trip like we were, that was a great tool, that we used to find accommodation for the Isle of Skye.

 The cons…, the internet is extremely slow and it requires some codes (a bit confusing).
 The hostel has curfew, which means that you have to be careful when going out for drinks, or you might have to sleep in your car 🙂 Another detail, the dorms don’t have private wc, however I don’t see this as a bad thing, but it would be better.